input-output-hk/atala-prism/prism-backend/docs/protocol/protocol-v0.3.md

 }
 ```

-which posts a Merkle tree root hash, we opdate the state as follows:
+which posts a Merkle tree root hash, we update the state as follows:

 ```scala
 state'.didTimestamps      = state.didTimestamps + { operation.timestampDIDBatch.markleRoot -> TX_TIMESTAMP }